-The string displayed when a Fortran source file is compiled to an object file after first running the file through the C preprocessor.
-If this is not set, then \$FORTRANPPCOM (the command line) is displayed.
+If set, the string displayed when a Fortran source file is compiled to an object file after first running the file through the C preprocessor.
+If not set, then \$FORTRANPPCOM (the command line) is displayed.

 FORTRANPPFILESUFFIXES

 The list of file extensions for which the compilation + preprocessor pass for FORTRAN dialect will be used.
 By default, this is ['.fpp', '.FPP']